buildtheguild/cli-bridge/endpoints.md

 Model validation is strict: if `model` is provided and does not map to a known cached/allowed model, the bridge returns HTTP 400.

-## Audio / Whisper (`/v1/audio`, `AuthGuard` + `WhisperEntitlementGuard`)
+## Audio / Whisper (`/v1/audio`, requires auth + a plan that includes Whisper)

 100% local — audio is decoded and transcribed entirely inside the container via a bundled `whisper.cpp`; nothing is sent to OpenAI, Anthropic, or any other external service.
 Independent of `BACKEND` — available regardless of which CLI (Codex or Claude) is active.
-Every route below additionally requires `limits.whisper_enabled: 1` on the license (see the table above); a plan without it gets `403 { error: "whisper_not_entitled" }` on all of them.
+Every route below additionally requires the license to be on a plan that includes Whisper (see the table above); a plan without it gets `403 { error: "whisper_not_entitled" }` on all of them.

 ### `POST /v1/audio/transcriptions`